Home

 Judicial Interpretation

 • In Lokmani v.
-Mahadevamma, the court decided that the 2005 amendment, which had granted daughters the right to coparcenary property since 1956, had retrospective effect.
+Mahadevamma, the court decided that the 2005 amendment, which had granted daughters the right to coparcenary property since 1956, had a retrospective effect.
 Oral partition deeds that are not registered are not included in it.

 Read more: Birth Certificate